Book review: Think Like a Programmer

 Programming is an art, y’all!

 Make no mistake: Programming, and especially problem solving, is a creative activity.
 Creativity is mysterious, and no one can say exactly how the creative mind functions.
+V. Anton Spraul, on “Thinking Like a Programmer”, location 222

 Planning before acting is not a waste of time!

 In solving programming problems, we are sometimes faced with situations where we can’t see a clear path to code the solution, but we must never allow this to be an excuse to forgo planning and systematic approaches.
 It’s better to develop a strategy than to attack the problem through trial and error.
+V. Anton Spraul, on “Thinking Like a Programmer”, location 499

-This is perhaps the most important rule.
+This_aps the most important rule.
 You must always have a plan, rather than engaging in directionless activity.
+V. Anton Spraul, on “Thinking Like a Programmer”, location 635

-Restating a problem is like circling the base of a hill that you must climb; before starting your climb, why not check out the hill from every angle to see whether there’s an easier way up?
+Restating_em is like circling the base of a hill that you must climb; before starting your climb, why not check out the hill from every angle to see whether there’s an easier way up?
+V. Anton Spraul, on “Thinking Like a Programmer”, location 664

 Break it all down!

 Finding a way to divide a problem into steps or phases can make the problem much easier.
 If you can divide a problem into two pieces, you might think that each piece would be half as difficult to solve as the original whole, but usually, it’s even easier than that.
+V. Anton Spraul, on “Thinking Like a Programmer”, location 682

 And a lot more!
 Special shout out to chapter 6: “Solving Problems with Recursion”.
 I thought I understood recursion before reading this chapter but it helped me see it through a different angle.